Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: Problem Statement and Performance Metrics

 \begin{remark} Unlike the universal dynamic regret, for the worst-case dynamic regret metric, we can assume, without much loss of generality, that a tight upper-bound to the path-length $\mathcal{P}_T^\star$ is known.
 This is because, in this case, the path-length can always be estimated within a constant factor via the standard doubling trick \citep{guo2022online, cao2018online}. \end{remark}

-\paragraph{Comparison between the Universal and Worst-Case Dynamic Regret Metrics:} We now briefly explain the operational advantage of having a universal dynamic regret bound over a worst-case dynamic regret bound.
-Recall that our ultimate objective is to choose actions such that the cumulative cost $\sum_{t=1}^T f_t(x_t)$ is as small as possible.
-A typical online algorithm, while competing against a feasible benchmark $u_{1:T}$, achieves a cumulative cost of
+\paragraph{Comparison between Universal and Worst-Case Dynamic Regret Metrics:} We now briefly explain the operational advantage of having a universal dynamic regret bound over a worst-case dynamic regret bound.
+Recall that our final objective is to select actions so as to minimize the cumulative cost $\sum_{t=1}^T f_t(x_t).$ A typical no-regret online algorithm, while competing against a feasible benchmark $u_{1:T}$, achieves a cumulative cost of

-where $\psi(\cdot)$ is some algorithm-dependent non-decreasing function of the path length of the comparators.
-To obtain the best possible guarantee for the cumulative costs, one must minimize the RHS of \eqref{uni-dyn-reg}.
-In case of worst-case dynamic regret, one chooses a specific comparator sequence $x_t^\star = \arg\min_{x \in \mathcal{X}_t^\star} f_t(x)$ which only minimizes term-I in the upper bound \eqref{uni-dyn-reg}.
-However, term-II for this sequence could be very large and may lead to sub-optimal regret bounds.
-On the other hand, in the case of universal dynamic regret guarantee, the bound \eqref{uni-dyn-reg} holds for \emph{all} feasible comparator sequences, and hence, we can obtain a much tighter bound for cumulative cost by considering a feasible comparator sequence $u^\star_{1:T}$ which minimizes the sum of the two terms.
+where $\psi_T(\cdot)$ is some algorithm-dependent non-decreasing function of the path length of the comparators.
+To obtain the tightest possible guarantee on the cumulative cost, one must minimize the RHS of \eqref{uni-dyn-reg}.
+In case of worst-case dynamic regret, the comparator sequence is fixed to be $x_t^\star = \arg\min_{x \in \mathcal{X}_t^\star} f_t(x), t \geq 1,$ which minimizes only term-I in the upper bound \eqref{uni-dyn-reg}.
+However, the corresponding path length $\mathcal{P}_T^\star$ of this sequence may be large, resulting in a large value of term-II, and hence, a suboptimal bound on the cumulative cost.
+In contrast, under a universal dynamic regret guarantee, the bound \eqref{uni-dyn-reg} holds uniformly over \emph{all} feasible comparator sequences.
+This allows one to select a feasible benchmark sequence $u^\star_{1:T}$ that optimally balances the tradeoff between term-I and term-II, thereby yielding a strictly tighter cumulative cost bound.
+Similar observations have also been made in \citet{zhang2018adaptive}.